February 18, 2022

 - Get your credit in order and understand your financial readiness.

-- Research different mortgage types and understand your different options and rates.
+- Research different mortgage types and know your various options and rates.

 - Understand your housing needs and outline your priorities.